- A mental health condition which has an impact on the way you think.

 A condition in which you may experience hallucinations (the experience of things that are not real), or having beliefs that are very unusual.

-This condition affects 1 in 100 people.
+- This condition affects 1 in 100 people.

 Some of the symptoms include: